Home » Holidays » Special Events » School Holiday Ideas

 Perhaps you want to jump on a train (which is awesome as they are all 50 cents per journey now) to see a new stop with a playground and cafe or library.
 We took a tonne of train rides and wrote up what you can do at each stop.
 I also have ideas of all the best places to go for under $50 for a family of 4!

-5 BIG days out in Brisbane – September/October school holidays
+5 BIG days out in Brisbane – December/January school holidays

 Looking for ways to make the most of the school holidays in Brisbane?
 Here are our top 5 favourite school holiday activities that will make for an amazing family day out this September, without breaking the bank!

-With a fun adventure available every single day of the week, there’s so much to see and do at MoB these Spring School Holidays.
+With a fun adventure available every single day of the week, there’s so much to see and do at MoB these Summer School Holidays.

 School holiday activities include:

-6. Become a detective for the day with a free game of Little Artist’s Eye Spy
+7. Become a detective for the day with a game of Little Artists Eye Spy

-7. Take in sweeping views of the city from the top of the Clock Tower with a free guided tour.
+8. Take in sweeping views of the city by booking a Clock Tower Tour.

 Dates, session times and prices vary, so please check individual activities for more details.